yannickjemmely/Mida/README.md

 </p>
 <br>

-MidaFX is an open source framework designed to operate in assets markets such as stocks, forex, crypto or commodities.
+MidaFX is an open source trading engine designed to operate in assets markets like stocks, forex, crypto or commodities.
+The term trading engine is introduced for the first time with this project to indicate not a simple sofware able to create and close positions but an entire infrastructure and plugin system dedicated to the creation of expert advisors, market analysis and investment backtesting.

-Through MidaFX you can:
+In fact, through MidaFX you can:
 - Real time operate in any supported market;
 - Analyze markets and prices movements through dedicated analysis interfaces;
 - Execute, test and automate investment and trading strategies by implementing custom expert advisors;